-whose analytical solution is discussed in Appendix~\ref{bloch-redfield}.
-This master equation is characterized by the so-called dephasing rates $|\mathcal{L}_{ij,ij}|$, fixing the coherence time of a superposition of energy states $E_{i}$ and $E_{j}$, or, in the space localized description of the DVR, the time scale of decay of an oscillatory behavior of frequency $\omega_{ij}=\omega_{i}-\omega_{j}$.
-Due to its perturbative character, the Bloch-Redfield approach fails in the intermediate to strong coupling regime and the path integral approach, introduced in Sec.~\ref{PI approach}, has to be used.\\ The Bloch-Redfield approach, applied to the DDS with initial condition~(\ref{init-cond-DDS2}) and to the TLS starting in the state $|L\rangle$, gives, as expected, the same behavior for $P_{L}^{DDS}$ and $P_{L}^{TLS}$ (see Fig.~\ref{fig4}). \\ However, if the initial preparation of the DDS involves the second energy doublet, the behavior of the DDS differs dramatically from that of the TLS, even at zero temperature, in a similar way to that shown by the comparison made in Fig.~\ref{fig3}.\\ In the next section, along the line of Ref.~\cite{Thorwart2001}, a formally exact expression for the RDM of our four-level system, in the basis of Eq.~(\ref{position-DVR}), is derived.
-Approximations which go beyond the generalized NIBA (gNIBA) proposed in Ref.~\cite{Thorwart2001} are discussed in Sec.~\ref{approximations}.
-Notice that the parameters of the bistable potential are chosen as in~\cite{Thorwart2001}, such that some of the results presented there for the incoherent regime can be used as reference.
+(the superscript $E$ indicates the energy representation).
+This (Born-Markov approximated) master equation is derived from the microscopic model introduced in Sec.~\ref{hamiltonian} and is characterized by the so-called dephasing rates $|\mathcal{L}_{ij,ij}|$, fixing the coherence time of a superposition of energy states $E_{i}$ and $E_{j}$.
+As a consequence $|\mathcal{L}_{ij,ij}|$ also fixes the time scale of decay of an oscillatory behavior of frequency $\omega_{ij}=\omega_{i}-\omega_{j}$ in the space localized picture given by the discrete variable representation.
+The analytical solution of Eq.~(\ref{BR_ME-2}) is discussed in Appendix~\ref{bloch-redfield}.\\ As expected in this weak coupling/low temperature regime, the Bloch-Redfield approach predicts the same behavior for double-doublet system with initial condition~(\ref{init-cond-DDS2}) and for the TLS initially in the state $|L\rangle$ (see Fig.~\ref{fig4}).
+Notice that no oscillations of frequency $\Omega_{1}$ are present in the time evolution of $P_{L}$.\\ Due to their perturbative character, the Born-Markov approaches~\cite{DekkerI1991,*DekkerII1991,*DekkerIV1991} fail in the intermediate to strong coupling regime and nonperturbative techniques are needed, such as those based on path-integrals which we introduce in Sec.~\ref{PI approach}.
+There, along the line of Ref.~\cite{Thorwart2001}, a formally exact expression for the reduced density matrix of our multi-level system is derived in the localized basis given in Eq.~(\ref{dvr-basis}).
+Approximations which go beyond the NIBA-like generalization to multi-level systems proposed in Ref.~\cite{Thorwart2001} are discussed in Sec.~\ref{approximations}.
+Notice that the parameters of the bistable potential are chosen as in Ref.~\cite{Thorwart2001}, such that some of the results presented there for the incoherent regime can be used as reference.